SBI: A Simulation-Based Test of Identifiability for Bayesian Causal Inference: Experiments

-We evaluated SBI and the baseline on three well-studied, but previously disparate, linear quasi-experimental designs.

-Instrumental variable designs are quasi-experimental designs in which an observed variable, known as the instrument, influences a treatment.
-Two conditions must be satisfied for the instrument to enable identification: (i) the instrument and the treatment must not be confounded; and (ii) all influence from the instrument to the outcome is mediated through the treatment.
-While these first two assumptions can be expressed graphically, additional parametric assumptions are needed for effects to be identifiable~\cite{pearl2009causality}.
-For example, if all functions are assumed to be linear, then the average treatment effect can be identified.
+\paragraph{Linear Quasi-Experimental Designs.} Instrumental variable designs differ from the confounded design in that an observed variable, known as the instrument, influences the treatment.
+Two conditions must be satisfied to enable identification: (i) the instrument and the treatment must not be confounded; and (ii) all influence from the instrument to the outcome is mediated through the treatment.
+While these assumptions can be expressed graphically, additional parametric assumptions are needed for effects to be identifiable~\cite{pearl2009causality}.
+For example, if exogenous noise is additive, then the average treatment effect is identifiable~\cite{hartford2017deep}.

 Within-subjects designs involve hierarchically structured data in which individual instances (e.g., students) are affiliated with one of several objects (e.g., schools).
-Treatment effects for linear models in these kinds of hierarchical settings can be identified even if treatment and outcome are confounded, as long as the confounders are shared across all instances belonging to the same object~\cite{witty2020causal}.
-Within-subjects designs can be described as the family of structural causal models; $T_i = f_T(U_{o(i)}, \epsilon_{T_i})$ $Y_i = f_Y(T_i, U_{o(i)}, \epsilon_{Y_i})$, where $U_{o(i)}$ refers to the shared value of the latent confounder corresponding to instance $i$.
+Treatment effects for these kinds of settings can be identified even if treatment and outcome are confounded, as long as confounders are shared across all instances belonging to the same object~\cite{witty2020causal}.
+These designs can be described as the family of structural causal models; $T_i = f_T(U_{o(i)}, \epsilon_{T_i})$ $Y_i = f_Y(T_i, U_{o(i)}, \epsilon_{Y_i})$, where $U_{o(i)}$ refers to the shared value of the latent confounder corresponding to instance $i$.
 Hierarchically structured confounding is applicable to a wide variety of common causal designs~\cite{jensen2020object}: including twin studies~\cite{boomsma2002classical}, difference-in-differences designs~\cite{shadish2008can}, and multi-level-modeling~\cite{gelman2006multilevel}.